airman59/DIY/public/md/home.md

 I test things in Google Chrome Version 54.0.2840.71 (64-bit) and node.js v6.7.0 locally.
 Server-version of node is v4.4.5 so for the time being I'm using my "old" ES5-server online.

-The content is fetched from the DB as markdown and converted to html with [showdown](https://www.npmjs.com/package/showdown).
+The content is fetched from the DB as markdown and converted to html on the server with [showdown](https://www.npmjs.com/package/showdown).
 It's then fecthed by the client with AJAX.

 [Project on GitHub](https://github.com/airman59/DIY)